MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

 ## Overview

-This article demonstrates creating a sample application that uses [Spring Data] to store and retrieve information in an Azure [MySQL](https://www.mysql.com/) database using [Java Database Connectivity (JDBC)](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/).
+This article demonstrates creating a sample application that uses [Spring Data] to store and retrieve information in an [Azure Database for MySQL](/azure/mysql/) database using [Java Database Connectivity (JDBC)](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/).

 ## Prerequisites